What is Molly (MDMA)?

 Often, ecstasy comes in pressed pill form which some users crush up into a powder for snorting.
 Snorting ecstasy can cause the effects to peak sooner for the user, but it may also increase the risks associated with use.

-Snorting ecstasy can cause the effects to come on faster and have a shorter, more intense peak.
-Different ways of taking drugs affect how quickly the drug reaches the brain, and snorting is one of the quickest 3.
+Molly can be taken in different ways and how quickly the drug reaches the brain depends on how it was taken 3.
 The faster a drug reaches the brain, the faster the rewarding effects are induced, and the more likely the user is to develop an addiction 3.